adrianeboyd/fasttext-bloom-demo-projects/ftb_ko_ud_demo/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Demo fasttext-bloom vectors for UD Korean Kaist
+# 🪐 spaCy Project: Demo floret vectors for UD Korean Kaist

-Train fasttext-bloom vectors on OSCAR and compare default pruned vectors vs. fasttext-bloom vectors on UD Korean Kaist.
+Train floret vectors on OSCAR and compare no vectors, standard vectors, and floret vectors on UD Korean Kaist.

 ## 📋 project.yml